top of page

 folklore, Bigfoot is usually described as a large, hairy, bipedal

 humanoid.
-The term sasquatch is an Anglicized derivative of the
+The term sasquatch is an anglicized derivative of the

-Scientists discount the existence of Bigfoot and consider it to be a combination of folklore,
+Bigfoot and consider it to be a combination of folklore, misidentification, and hoax, rather than a

-evidence and the large numbers of creatures that would be necessary to maintain a breeding
+living animal.
+Because of the lack of physical evidence and the large numbers of creatures that

-investigators.
-Most reports of sightings are attributed to being various animals, particularly
+sustain a small group of self-described investigators.
+Most reports of sightings are attributed to

-black bears.
+being various animals, particularly black bears.

 Bigfoot is described as a large, hairy, muscular, bipedal ape-like creature, roughly 2–3 metres